7 Expressions [expr]

 In an array delete expression, if the dynamic type of the object to be deleted is not similar to its static type, the behavior is undefined.

-If the object being deleted has incomplete class type at the point of deletion and the complete class has a non-trivial destructor or a deallocation function, the behavior is undefined.
+If the object being deleted has incomplete class type at the point of deletion, the program is ill-formed.

 If the value of the operand of the delete-expression is not a null pointer value and the selected deallocation function (see below) is not a destroying operator delete, evaluating the delete-expression invokes the destructor (if any) for the object or the elements of the array being deleted.